hoplaahei/hoplaahei.github.io/_posts/2013-12-25-safe-backups-with-lvm-snapshots.md

 lvdisplay -v /dev/VolGroup00/lvolhome`
 ```

 Create a snapshot volume using the extent number.
-In this example I also add the device of my empty hard disk `/dev/sda1` on the end of the line so it doesn't try to write to the already fully extended ssd:
+The `/dev/sda1` on the end isn't necessary unless you are trying to force it to write to a particular disk e.g., an inserted USB or an SSD:

 ```
 lvcreate -l 22717 -s /dev/VolGroup00/lvolhome -n lvolhomesnap /dev/sda1